home-assistant/home-assistant.io/source/_integrations/comelit.markdown

 ## Alarm control panel

-The integration will create an alarm entity for each area and a sensor for each zone.
+The integration will create an alarm entity for each area, a sensor for each zone and a presence detection binary sensor for each zone.